riley-vc/IntegratingProject/README.md

   * Calculates the mean and variance for the four sub-quadrants (top-left, top-right, bottom-left, bottom-right) for each pixel.

-  * Python is excellent for prototyping.
-But this implementation highlights the significant overhead of interpreted loops for per-pixel image processing tasks, making it the slowest of the three.

 2. C++ Implementation

 * Provides a "fair" high-performance CPU baseline.
 Unlike Python, C++ is compiled and optimized, which represents how a standard CPU-based image processing application would typically run.